brianrice2/brianrice2.github.io/content/recipes/challah.md

 4. Baking

 Beat the remaining egg and brush on the loaves.
-Sprinkle on the poppy or sesame seeds if desired.
+Sprinkle on the poppy or sesame seeds if desired - I recommend everything bagel seasoning!

 Bake for 32-35 minutes until nicely browned on top.